 An application, letters of recommendation and an interview are part of the selection process.
 Applications are submitted through Fluid Review (pdf).
-Students will apply late in the fall semester and will be notified by early spring of their acceptance into the program.
+Students will apply late in the fall semester and will be notified by early spring of their first year regarding their acceptance into the program.

-Interested TRIUMPH candidates are expected to enroll in the "Leadership in Medicine and Public Health" (PHS 712) course taught by Drs.
-Remington and Pillai.
+Interested TRIUMPH candidates are expected to enroll in the "Leadership in Medicine and Public Health" (PHS 712) course.
 This course includes an introduction to core concepts in public health that will help prepare students for TRIUMPH and should be completed by the end of phase one of medical school.
 Students who have already obtained an MPH are exempt from this requirement.

-Training in Urban Medicine and Public Health students may also elect to participate in the Path of Distinction (PoD) in Public Health, the TRIUMPH/Master of Public Health or TRIUMPH/Medical Scientist Training Program dual degree programs, or the TRIUMPH/global health track.
+Training in Urban Medicine and Public Health students may also elect to participate in the Path of Distinction (PoD) in Public Health or Research, TRIUMPH/Master of Public Health or TRIUMPH/Medical Scientist Training Program dual-degree programs, or the TRIUMPH/global health track.

-The Path of Distinction was created to provide all UW medical students with options to enhance their medical training with a nine-credit concentration in public health.
-The Path of Distinction combines extracurricular courses, self-directed learning and mentoring to enrich medical school with public health related content tailored to the students’ interests.
+The Path of Distinction was created to provide all UW medical students with options to enhance their medical training with a concentration in public health or research.
+The Path of Distinction combines extracurricular courses, self-directed learning and mentoring to enrich medical school with content tailored to student interests.

 TRIUMPH/Master of Public Health dual degree

-Master of Public Health Program students also complete a capstone project, which serves as a culmination of didactic and experiential learning by writing a scholarly paper, orally defending it and presenting it at a public health symposium.
+Master of Public Health Program students complete a capstone project, which serves as a culmination of didactic and experiential learning, oral defense, and presentation at a public health symposium.
 The capstone is traditionally linked to the field experience.
-Scholarships may be available for TRIUMPH students interested in pursuing a master of public health.
+WMAA Perlson Scholarships may be available for TRIUMPH students interested in pursuing a master of public health.

-Training in Urban Medicine and Public Health students have the option to pursue global health work (pdf) in connection with TRIUMPH.
-These students may request to take a leave of absence from medical school between phases two and three to complete their global health experience.
+Training in Urban Medicine and Public Health students have the option to pursue global health work in connection with TRIUMPH.
+These students may request to take a leave of absence from medical school between the third and fourth year to complete their global health experience.
 Following the global health experience, they return to TRIUMPH and the phase three curriculum.